Parameterisation of non-collinear energy landscapes in itinerant magnets: Introduction

-The MFT is usually applied in the frozen magnon method~\cite{Halilov}, where exchange interactions are determined from the energy differences or evaluation of the spin-torque for different spin spiral configurations.
-It has been noted that in the absence of constraining fields (converged in self-consistent spin spiral calculations), a missmatch is introduced between the desired and the resulting directions of the magnetic moments, thus leading to a significant un-physical spin-torque.~\cite{Grotheer:2001db,Grotheer:2000gp} In analogy with Bruno's correction this can be solved by adding an additional term that includes the constraining fields to the potential, a procedure referred to as a corrected frozen magnon method in the continuation of the text.
-It should right away be noted that the constraining fields are actually equal to the Heisenberg exchange fields that act on the magnetic moments.
-It is therefore quite possible to derive the exchange parameters directly from the self-consistently converged constraining fields.
-This we do for comparison with a simple real space version of the method of Grotheer et al.~\cite{Grotheer:2001db,Grotheer:2000gp}.
-As a practical scheme for the estimation of exchange parameters this method is usually preferable to the frozen magnon procedures due to better scaling and the avoidance of a frozen potential.
-A possible exception could be for systems with strong relativistic effects, where spin-orbit coupling can be introduced through perturbation theory.~\cite{Heide2,Heide}.
+The MFT is usually applied in the frozen magnon method~\cite{Halilov}, where exchange interactions are determined from energy differences or evaluation of the spin-torque for different spin spiral configurations.
+It has been noted that in the absence of constraining fields (converged in self-consistent spin spiral calculations), a mismatch is introduced between the desired and the resulting directions of the magnetic moments, thus leading to a significant un-physical spin-torque.~\cite{Grotheer:2001db,Grotheer:2000gp} Analogous to Bruno's correction, this can be solved by adding an additional term to the potential, that includes the constraining fields.
+This procedure will be referred to as the \textit{corrected frozen magnon method} in the continuation of the text.
+It should be noted that the constraining fields are equal to the Heisenberg exchange fields that act on the magnetic moments.
+It is, therefore, quite possible to derive the exchange parameters directly from the self-consistently converged constraining fields~\cite{Grotheer:2001db,Grotheer:2000gp}.
+This approach is used in the present work to formulate the \textit{transverse-field method} that is found to be preferable to the frozen magnon procedures due to better scaling and the avoidance of a frozen potential.
+A possible exception could be for systems with strong relativistic effects, where spin-orbit coupling can be introduced through perturbation theory~\cite{Heide2,Heide}.
+Furthermore, it is well-suited to parameterise finite deviations from the ground state since no assumption of small changes in magnetisation and charge density is necessary.

+At this point, the next step was to extend the Hamiltonian by including multi-spin interactions and see to what extent the increased flexibility improves the predictive power of the model for finite deviations.
+Interactions beyond the Heisenberg model have made the focus of many studies in the field of materials science.~\cite{Lounis2010,Szilva2017} However, when constructing effective models from a fit to calculated data it is important to avoid overfitting.
+A simple but effective strategy to deal with this issue is to employ cross validation~\cite{learn-from-data}, where the calculated data is not only used to parameterise an effective model but also to estimate the predictive power of the model.